warrenedgar/simple-antlr-no-AST/README.md

 Note if you would rather parse from a file, that is easily changable in Driver.

-The clean script is agressive, so be carefule of what names are given.
+The clean script is agressive, so be careful of what names are given.